irskep/Space-Train/Readme.markdown

 Space Train is a point-and-click adventure game currently under development for EECS 390 at Case Western Reserve University.

 To play, clone this repository and extract [this zip file](http://dl.dropbox.com/u/360865/spacetrain/resources.zip) into the top level of the repository.

+This game requires Python 2.7 because dict comprehensions are the bomb.